migueldiazpdj/Multi-Axis-Regression-Approach-for-ITP-Aero-Manufacturing-Data/README.md

 ├── README.md         # Project overview (this file)
 ```

-## License
+## 📜 License
-This project is licensed under the terms specified in the `LICENSE` file.
-All rights are reserved to the contributors of this repository.
+This project is licensed under the MIT License.

-## Attribution
+## ✍️ Author
-All photos and images used in this repository are our own.
-Please contact us for any inquiries regarding their use.
+This project was developed for learning and educational purposes.
+Contributions are welcome!

 ## Contact
 For questions or further collaborations, feel free to reach out.